 - You will have direct exposure to clinical strategies and gain enhanced confidence

 - You will be able to offer practical solutions in a compassionate, easily understandable way

 - IBCLCs who need Lactation CERPs for re-certification

 - Aspiring IBCLCs who are acquiring their breastfeeding education CERPs.
-(Note: We will be offering Part 1 of this course in January 2015 for a complete, comprehensive 90 hour course.)
+(Note: We will be offering Part 1 of this course early in the year for a complete, comprehensive 90 hour course.)

 - Peer Counselors, La Leche League Leaders, anyone, who wants to be able to better help mothers and babies with breastfeeding concerns

 - Birth and post-partum Doulas who are interested in being on the cutting edge of breastfeeding support

 “Barbara was so energetic and devoted to breastfeeding that it made me motivated to learn as much as possible.
 I wish every doula was trained by her and every mother received her care.” — Class Participant